hillaper/Rela2x/README.md

    - `RELAXATION_THEORY = 'sc'` or `'qm'`

    where the default value is the first one.
-The easiest way to access this is through the `set_relaxation_theory` function:
+The easiest way to access this is through the `set_relaxation_theory` function.
+For instance:

    ```python
    set_relaxation_theory('qm')
    ```

-   could be called for the Lindbladian description of *R*.
+   selects the Lindbladian description of *R*.

 **Define the incoherent interactions that drive relaxation:**